AndyK111/ECE230L-LAB05/README.md

 ## Lab Questions

 ### 1 - Explain the role of the Top Level file.
+The top level file is the one through which inputs and outputs are assigned to physical switches on the board.
+It is the file that acts as a "bridge" between purely logical structures and assignments to things that represent physical inputs/outputs (as defined in the contraints file.)

 ### 2 - Explain the function of the Constraints file.
+The constraints file is one step lower than the top level file.
+It tells vivado what input names should map to on the board, i.e. what pin number.
+It also includes some description of the voltages needed to drive the logic circuits on the board.
+Each lines on a constraint file maps a input/output defined in vivado to a physical pin on the board.

 ### 3 - Was the selection of Minterm and Maxterm correct for each circuit?
 What would you have chosen?

+Choosing to use maxterms for circuit A was incorrect, Circuit A has far more maxterms than minterms.
+For circuit B, it has exactly 8 minterms and exactly 8 maxterms, so it is the same amount of statements regardless of what is chosen.